Do you enjoy wrapping your gifts as much as buying them? Me too! Get inspired to wrap your gifts using fresh greens and natural elements.

 Vintage Book Pages

-Thanks so much for stopping by to see my Cozy and Creative Christmas Wrapping ideas!
+Thanks so much for stopping by to see my ideas on how to use fresh greens on your packages!

 Merriest of Christmases to you!
-I am so excited you are visiting my new website.
+I am so excited you are visiting Saved From Salvage.
 Make sure to subscribe so inspiration comes straight to your inbox.

 XO, Regina